Getting library help is often your first step in any writing assignment. This set of links will help you get started.

 Shakespeare’s Later Plays

-This course will cover seven plays selected from the second half of Shakespeare’s career, including representative comedies (Twelfth Night, Measure for Measure), tragedies (Hamlet, King Lear), classical plays (Antony and Cleopatra), and romances (The Tempest).
+This course will cover six plays selected from the second half of Shakespeare’s career, including representative comedies (Twelfth Night, All’s Well That Ends Well), tragedies (Hamlet, Macbeth), classical plays (Timon of Athens), and romances (The Winter’s Tale).
 Among other things, we will consider issues of genre, gender, historicity, and power.
-Reading quizzes, informal response papers, midterm and final exams, oral presentation, and critical paper of 2000 words.
-Text: The Complete Works of Shakespeare.
-Ed.
-David Bevington.
+Reading quizzes, informal response papers, midterm and final exams, oral presentation or performance, and critical paper of 2000 words.
+Text: Ed.
+David Bevington, The Complete Works of Shakespeare.
 7th ed.

-Traditionally, Romantic subjectivity privileges the individual, able, male body walking alone in Nature considering a transcendent or sublime experience.
-But the bodies of women, prisoners, slaves, and soldiers haunt the English landscape and the imagination of its inhabitants as well.
-In this course, we’ll look at how Romantic writers living in England between 1780-1830 conceptualized human bodies to conceive of their position in the universe, their relation to others, and their place in history.
-We’ll read a number of canonical and non-canonical texts, including work by Wollstonecraft, Wordsworth, Byron, the Shelleys, Hemans, and Landon.
+Romantic subjectivity traditionally privileges the solitary ego, immersed in and then reflecting on Nature, considering a transcendent experience.
+But the body and the physical inhabits the sublime English landscape and intense psychological issues haunt the Romantic imagination as well.
+In this course, we’ll look at how Romantic writers living in England between 1780-1830 conceptualized their world, and both the physical and psychological states of the human's inhabiting it.
+We’ll read a number of canonical and non-canonical texts, including work by Blake, Coleridge, Wollstonecraft, Wordsworth, Byron, Keats, and the Shelleys.

 Studies in Short Fiction